danipindado/danipindado.github.io/_posts/2017-03-10-stroke-rate-coming-back-to-pool-swim.md

 Of course behaviour might change from swimmer to swimmer.
 The algorithm has been fine tuned with just that one sample, plus some testing that I have performed in my living room :)

 It is optimized for crawl (mainly because this is the swimming style the user swam...).
 If you usually swim in a different style and stroke rate is not working accurately, maybe you can create a FIT file with debug info and share it with me.
+Info on this: take a look at page 19 of the [user guide](https://danipindado.github.io/downloads/pool_swim_user_guide.pdf){:target="_blank"}

 Other than that, I have fixed a bug which in certain circumstances might trigger two wrong lengths at the beginning of the activity.